 In a medium-sized mixing bowl, mix the peanut butter, powdered sugar, cream and vanilla together until it's very smooth.
 Set aside.

 In a small saucepan, over low-medium heat, scald the cream with the vanilla.
 Tiny bubbles will appear on the edges of the pan and it should be very hot, but not boiling.
 Then pour the cream over the finely chopped chocolate.
-Wait about 4 minutes and then, use a wooden spoon and gently stir to combine.
-It will take a few minutes of mixing before you’ll see it come together.
+Wait about 4 minutes and then use a wooden spoon and gently stir to combine.
+It will take a few minutes of mixing before you see it come together.
 This is essentially a very thick Ganache.
 Let this cool to room temperature.

 Place the dessert in the refrigerator, uncovered, for at least 2 hours.
 Then let it sit at room temperature until you're ready to serve.

-Use the parchment paper to help you lift it out of the pan, and then cut into approximately 18, 1-inch, rectangular slices.
+Use the parchment paper to help you lift it out of the pan, and then cut it into approximately 18, 1-inch, rectangular slices.
 Sprinkle each serving with Fleur de Sel.

 I use Erewhon's Crispy Brown Rice cereal -- it's gluten-free.

 Of course you can cut these any size you like, I only make suggestions for serving sizes. 😉

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.